 NIEIR-ID data are adjusted each year, using updated employment estimates.
 Each release may change previous years’ figures.Learn more

-In comparison, Queensland employed 2.9% in Agriculture, Forestry and Fishing; 9.9% in Education and Training; and 9.7% in Construction.
+In comparison, Queensland employed 2.7% in Agriculture, Forestry and Fishing; 9.2% in Education and Training; and 13.5% in Health Care and Social Assistance.

 The major differences between the jobs held by local workers of the Scenic Rim Regional Council and Queensland were: